pkernevez/test-pyramid/README.md

 To setup the whole environment amd execute all tests:

+You should have a docker repository running on your desktop :
+`docker run -d -p 5000:5000 --restart always --name my-registry registry:latest`

 `mvn clean install` will build the project and launch unit tests, component tests and contract tests.
 It will also build the docker images of each module.